DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-14-emailing-users-who-try-to-sign-in-with-an-unregistered-email.md

 ---
 {% from "email/macro.njk" import appEmail %}

-We now send an email to anyone who tries to sign in to the service with an unregistered email address, to tell them how they can access the service.
+We now send an email to anyone who tries to sign in to the service with an unregistered email address.
+We provide guidance on how they can access the service.

 ## The issue